About Our Chapter

 Marque enjoys working out, slow espresso mornings, traveling, spending time with friends and family, and embracing new adventures.
 His Scripture to live by: “Humble yourselves, therefore, under God’s mighty hand, that he may lift you up in due time.” – 1 Peter 5:6.

-Melissa Buhlre – NC Kansas Chapter Director
+North Central Kansas Chapter Director

-Melissa is the NC Kansas Chapter Director in Kansas.
+Melissa is the North Central Kansas Chapter Director in Kansas.
 She and her husband (Berkley) of 36 years live in the Salina area.
 They have three adult children and eight very adored grandchildren.
 They fill their spare time with their grandchildren’s activities and family.
 They love to host events and never run out of reasons to celebrate someone!
 Melissa and Berkley enjoy serving in various capacities at their church, and worship time is their favorite way to spend time together.
-Melissa has worked in the family services field with vulnerable families and children for about 30 years.
-She is honored to be part of a ministry that serves as the hands and feet of Jesus in the community and looks forward to seeing what the Lord will do with the NC Region.
-Exacting change in process and thought is indeed radical, and what a wonderful opportunity to share the love that Jesus calls us to.